-- (i) Level one guoted prices (unadjusted) in active markets for identical assets: - (ii) Level two inputs other than quoted prices included within level one that are observable for the asset, either directly (i.e. as prices) or indirectly (i.e. derived from prices); and - (iii) Level three inputs for the assets that are not based on observable market data (unobservable inputs).
+- 1. Level one quoted prices (unadjusted) in active markets for identical assets - 2.
+Level two inputs other than quoted prices included within level one that are observable for the asset, either directly (i.e. as prices) or indirectly (i.e. derived from prices); and - 3.
+Level three inputs for the assets that are not based on observable market data (unobservable inputs).